-Submission of Stockholder Proposals for Inclusion in Next Year's Proxy Statement
+Stockholder Proposals for Inclusion in 2019 Proxy Statement

-To be considered for inclusion in next year's proxy statement and form of proxy, stockholder proposals for the 2018 Annual Meeting of Stockholders must be received at our principal executive offices no later than the close of business on September 19, 2017, unless the date of the 2018 Annual Meeting of Stockholders is more than 30 days before or after March 2, 2018, in which case the proposal must be received a reasonable time before we begin to print and mail our proxy materials.
+To be considered for inclusion in next year's proxy statement and form of proxy, stockholder proposals for the 2019 Annual Meeting of Stockholders must be received at our principal executive offices no later than the close of business on September 18, 2018, unless the date of the 2019 Annual Meeting of Stockholders is more than 30 days before or after March 1, 2019, in which case the proposal must be received a reasonable time before we begin to print and mail our proxy materials.
 All proposals should be addressed to the following address: General Counsel, MACOM Technology Solutions Holdings, Inc., 100 Chelmsford Street, Lowell, Massachusetts 01851.